Arxa/text_adventure_game/README.md

 # TextAdventureGame

-A text-based adventure game developed in Java.
-There are features like Command Parser, Game Saving and Item Storage.
+This is a Java text-based adventure game using a Command Parser along with features, such as Game Saving, Item Storage and more.
-Most of Java principles are implemented.

 How to play: